SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 from the safe, etc.).
 Unless the gamemaster decides
 otherwise, players may not spend Character and Fate Points on Funds rolls.
-The price diﬃculties given in the equipment descriptions in this chapter are suitable for most science ﬁction settings.
+The price difficulties given in the equipment descriptions in this chapter are suitable for most science ﬁction settings.
 They do not take into account